-Examples such as joint implants or heart valves illustrate clearly that such devices stay for long periods within the body and are in direct contact with the surrounding tissue.
+Examples such as joint implants or heart valves illustrate clearly that such devices remain for long periods within the body and are in direct contact with the surrounding tissue.
 Thus, compatibility and safety of the materials which the medical devices are made from plays an important role.

 - Invasive applications (through surgery or not) such as: materials for wound healing, implantable devices, dental- or bone cement, injectable materials

-Nanotechnology in medical devices
+Innovative materials in medical devices